 Single course vs. full teacher aide program

-If taking an online course as part of a larger teacher aide training program, students will also usually be required to take electives that will help them become more seasoned educational professionals.
-A sample These courses include topics such as sociology, public speaking, composition, mathematics and rhetoric.
+If taking an online course as part of a larger teacher aide training program, students are also usually be required to take electives that can help them become more seasoned educational professionals.
+Sample courses cover topics such as sociology, public speaking, composition, mathematics and rhetoric.

 Applying teacher aide skills in the workplace